appneta/AppNetaTraceViewTwig/README.md

 inadvertantly output the script tags more than once per HTML document, and the timing information will be less accurate if the JavaScript gets loaded after other JavaScript or CSS stylesheets.

+# Contributors

+Thanks to Willem van der Jagt of Cakemail for writing the initial integration between TraceView RUM and Twig!

 # Contributing

 The best way to improve this package is to work with the people using it!
 We